 Portfolio Manager Series

-- 101 – June 27 at 1 p.m.
+- 101 – October 13 at 1 p.m.
 EDT – Attendees will learn how to: navigate the Portfolio Manager; add a property and enter details about it; enter energy and water consumption data; share properties; generate performance reports to assess progress; and respond to data requests.

-- 201 – June 28 at 1 p.m.
+- 201 – October 17 at 1 p.m.
 EDT – Learn more advanced functionalities such as: managing and tracking changes to your property uses over time; using spreadsheet templates to update property data; setting goals and targets to plan energy improvements for properties; generating and using custom reports; and using the Sustainable Buildings Checklist.

 View recorded ENERGY STAR webinars at any time.

-- Carbon Management Technology Conference 2017
+- Sustainable Fleet Technology Conference and Expo 2017